 Are Solar Panels Worth It in the UK?

-The short answer: yes, for most UK homeowners.
-With 0% VAT on residential installations, Smart Export Guarantee (SEG) payments, and electricity prices around 28p/kWh, a typical 4kWp system pays for itself in 6–8 years and generates free electricity for 20+ more years.
-But it depends on your situation.
+For most UK homeowners, yes.
+With 0% VAT on residential installations, Smart Export Guarantee (SEG) payments and electricity prices around 25p/kWh, a typical 4kWp system pays for itself in 11 to 13 years and then generates free electricity for another decade or more.
+That said, a lot depends on your situation.
 This guide gives you the honest numbers so you can decide for yourself.

 Quick Answer